neffercarrillo/security-plus/notes/README.md

 - use larger keys and rotate frequently
 - limit key access to regular audits and monitoring
 - symmetric algorithms single key (shared key). does not provide for non repudiation.
-- asymmetric algorithms two differnt keys (public key cryptography) one key is used to encrypt the data the other key is used to decrypt the data.
+- asymmetric algorithms two different keys (public key cryptography) one key is used to encrypt the data the other key is used to decrypt the data.
-- hybrid implementation use asym encryption to securely tranasfer a private key that can be used w/ sym encryption
+- hybrid implementation use asym encryption to securely transfer a private key that can be used w/ sym encryption
 - stream cipher encrypts data single bit at a time (bit by bit encryption). uses sym algos.
 - block cipher breaks input into fixed-size blocks of data and performs the encryption on each block
 - symmetric algos 1 data encryption standard (DES) key length 56-bits 2 triple des (3DES) uses 3 different 56-bit keys 3 international data encryption algorithm (IDEA) 128 bit key length 4 advanced encryption standard (AES) replaced DES and 3DES 5 blowfish 32-448 key size 6 twofish variant of blowfish 7 rc cipher suite (rc4, rc5 and rc6 are used)